myroms/roms_test/WC13/Normalization/Readme.md

 ### Results: B-Normalization Factors

+The following maps display the normalization factors necessary to model the spread of the background-error covariance matrix for the data-assimilation control vector, which includes free surface, u-momentum, v-momentum, potential temperature, salinity, surface u-stress, surface v-stress, surface heat flux, and surface freshwater flux.
+For three-dimensional variables, only surface values are presented.
+The normalization factors are calculated using the **exact** method.
+Each table column provides alternative distribution options for the spatially varying correlation length scales, including the **default** isotropic uniform distribution used in **ROMS** since its inception.

+The normalization factors for the forcing control variables **sustr**, **svstr**, **shflux**, and **ssflux** are isotropic and uniformly distributed.
+These factors are included to demonstrate that the new multiscale implicit algorithms yield a distribution comparable to that produced by the explicit **default** pseudo-diffusion operators.

 | Default              | Case 1           | Case 2           |  Case 3            |
 :---------------------:|:----------------:|:----------------:|:-------------------:
 |<img width="400" alt="zeta_mono" src="https://github.com/user-attachments/assets/1dbe157e-bea0-47e2-8c41-eb7d46869fbe"  > | <img width="400" alt="zeta_xy_multi" src="https://github.com/user-attachments/assets/1bd59987-285e-47de-bf23-f8c952053930" > | <img width="400" alt="zeta_x_multi" src="https://github.com/user-attachments/assets/cfd19f2e-ecd3-40f0-a89e-60bc2fd3ba39" > | <img width="400" alt="zeta_y_multi" src="https://github.com/user-attachments/assets/6af3b9aa-f833-402c-b335-59cd85cf7df5"  > |